The64thGamer/cheeseepedia/content/wiki/Panama City, FL (4432 US-98).md

 |August 1990
 |-
 |https://youtu.be/OFxqkdeSCuA
-|Footage of animatronics performing Chuck E. LIVE! _If You're Happy and You Know It 2000_ in 2007.
+|Footage of animatronics performing Chuck E. LIVE! <i>If You're Happy and You Know It 2000</i> in 2007.
 |April 9th, 2007
 |-
 |https://youtu.be/NQSBqGwE_9k